-Net tangible book value dilution per share represents the difference between the amount per share of common stock paid by the new investors who purchase securities in this offering and the net tangible book value per share of common stock immediately after completion of this offering.
-After giving effect to our sale of 1,619,047 shares of common stock at a public offering price of \$5.25 per share, and after underwriting fees and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2012 would have been \$17,862,547, or \$2.13 per share.
-This represents an immediate increase of net tangible book value of \$0.54 per share to our existing stockholders and an immediate dilution in net tangible book value of \$3.12 per share to purchasers of our common stock in this offering.
+Net tangible book value dilution per share represents the difference between the amount per share of common stock paid by the new investors who purchase securities in this offering and the pro forma net tangible book value per share in common stock immediately after completion of this offering, assuming no value is attributed to the warrants issued to the underwriter.
+After giving effect to our sale of shares of common stock at a public offering price of per share, and after underwriting fees and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2012 would have been per share.
+This represents an immediate increase of net tangible book value of per share to our existing stockholders and an immediate dilution in net tangible book value of per share to purchasers of our common stock in this offering.
 The following table illustrates this per share dilution:

-Ac ljusted Assumed public offering price per unit \$ 5.25 Net tangible book value per share as of September 30, 2012 \$ 1.59 Increase in net tangible book value per share attributable to new investors 0.54 Adjusted net tangible book value per share after this offering 2.13 Dilution per share to new investors purchasing common stock in this offering \$ 3.12
+Assumed public offering price per unit \$ Historical net tangible book deficit per share as of March 31, 2012 \$ (0.32) Pro forma increase in net tangible book value attributable to pro forma transactions and other adjustments described above 1.63 Pro forma net tangible book value per share before this offering 1.31 Pro forma increase in net tangible book value per share attributable to new investors Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors purchasing common stock in this offering \$